HOW TO MEASURE A LIFE PHILOSOPHY

 It means asking, “Is that true?” or “Why do you say that?” or simply, “Why?”

-Is an idea just some kind of random, wayward opinion, backed by nothing, floating mid-air?
+Is an idea just some kind of random, out-of-the-blue opinion, backed by nothing, floating mid-air?
 Or is it supported by something else – facts, logic, experience, self-evident truths, and so on?

-Anyone can declare anything.
+Anyone can just declare anything.
 Anyone can have a mere opinion.
-Any two-year-old can declare something.
-We can all simply assume an idea to be true, and act accordingly.
+We can all simply assume an idea to be true, and proceed from there.

-But none of that necessarily means too much.
-We can assume that a bear is a chicken, that gravity won’t affect us, or that fire won’t burn us, but find out pretty quickly that we can be "right" about some things and "wrong" about others.
+But raw statements are mere starting points.
+Why are some worth listening to and others worth ignoring?
+When two statements contradict, which is better?
+There’s a “sorting” process that separates raw, arbitrary ideas from those worth living by.
+We could assume and argue that gravity won’t affect us or fire won’t burn us, but find out pretty quickly that we can be "right" about some things and "wrong" about others.